ositobio/AzureForgottenFunctions/README.md

-- ### **Reset-AzActiveActiveVirtualNetworkGateway** <a name="Reset-AzActiveActiveVirtualNetworkGateway"></a> (In progress...)
+- ### **[Reset-AzActiveActiveVirtualNetworkGateway](https://github.com/ositobio/AzureForgottenFunctions/blob/master/Reset-AzActiveActiveVirtualNetworkGateway.ps1)** <a name="Reset-AzActiveActiveVirtualNetworkGateway"></a>

+For VPNs, there is an option in portal to reset.
+That will take the active instance (VM0) off the VPN, set stanby (VM1) as active and restart VM0.
+From that moment, the VPN will run on VM1.
+If you want to restart both VMs, you run reset twice.

-When clicking Reset in Azure portal in an Active-Active VPN, it will only reboot first instance, making impossible to restart the second one.
-This scripts automates it, resetting both instances, waiting for the first one to come up before resetting the second to avoid downtime.
+Howwever, in the active-active topology, as both of them are active, the process is different.
+VM0 will be restarted but, as it comes back online, will be active again, making impossible to reset VM1.
+For that, we need to reset each VM independently specifying the public IP they answer to as well as the instance IP.
+To make it easier, I made this script that automates it, resetting both instances, waiting for the first one to come up before resetting the second to avoid downtime.

 **Reset-AzActiveActiveVPN.ps1 -GatewayName "MyActiveActiveVPN" -ResourceGroup "VPN_Resouce_Group"**